Parliamentary.ai

 Overview

 This bill mandates that public authorities in England and Wales include apprenticeship and skills training commitments in all public procurement contracts exceeding £1 million.
-It aims to boost apprenticeship opportunities and skills development within the workforce by linking them to government contracts.
+It aims to boost apprenticeships and skills development within the workforce by linking them to government contracts.

 Description

-All skills training offered must be part of a nationally accredited scheme.
+Provided skills training must be part of a nationally accredited scheme.

-The bill defines key terms such as "apprentice," "higher or advanced apprentice," "public authority," and "relevant contract."
+The bill defines key terms like "apprentice," "higher or advanced apprentice," "public authority," and "relevant contract."

-The act will come into force 12 months after its passage and applies to England and Wales.
+The act will come into force 12 months after passing and applies to England and Wales.

 Government Spending